 Very Inexpensive Under $50 double

-Rates shown do not include sales and accommodations tax, usually a total of 11% for properties with five or more rooms, or service or parking charge, in any.
+Rates shown do not include sales and accommodations tax, usually a total of 13%, or service or parking charge, if any.

 AC Hotel by Marriott, 10 N. Broadway, Downtown Asheville, 828-252-2522 or 800-627-7468, www.marriott.com, Hotel, Expensive to Very Expensive.